Home

 This drawing illustrates the arithmetic unit of Ludgate’s analytical machine.
 (Conjectural drawing from D. Riches, 1973)

-Ludgate’s analytical computer had three main components: store, the arithmetic unit, and the sequencing mechanism.
+Ludgate’s analytical computer had three main components: the store, the arithmetic unit, and the sequencing mechanism.
 The store used a “shuttle” for each variable.
 The arithmetic unit is a direct or partial product multiplying machine.
-The sequencing mechanism of Ludgate was to be controlled by a perforated paper tape, termed a formula paper, on which row of perforations defined a complete instruction.
+The sequencing mechanism of Ludgate was to be controlled by a perforated paper tape, termed a formula paper, on which a row of perforations defined a complete instruction.
 Each instruction on the sequencing mechanism specified two operands, the type of arithmetic operation to be performed, and the location (or pairs of locations) to receive the result.

 It’s interesting to note that, like Babbage’s analytical machine, Ludgate’s was based on Joseph Marie Jacquard’s weaving loom, which used punched cards to create the patterns.